-Future directions include covering mobile apps and other non-web environments, allowed ad formats, syndication, and delegating authority to a third party.
+Future directions include covering allowed ad formats, syndication, and delegating authority to a third party.

 7. ACKNOWLEDGEMENTS

 The authors would like to thank the original authors of the robots.txt [5][6] file for providing inspiration.
 We would also like to thank numerous people within the IAB Tech Lab, TAG and multiple companies for their comments on the early drafts and supporting the initiative.